Memory of the Nation at Stalin

 Letná.
 The former monument of J.V.Stalin.
 We are cramped in a dark narrow corridor.
 The walls feel damp.
 The musty earthy smell stings in our noses.
 Suddenly a voice emerges from the dark.
 There is light.
 Soon the space is resonating with sounds of a Hitler salute and Spitfire aircrafts moving sharply around.
 The Battle of Britain is replaced by a death transport then the intensity of a secret police interrogations is lifted up by the demonstrations in November 1989.

 We leave the spatial installation and enter the next room.
 We get drawn into a pantheon filled with testimonies.
 The stories are divided up into nine periods, there is a short video devoted to each one of them.
-We go up towards the Metronome to get some fresh air and enjoy
+We go up towards the Metronome to get some fresh air and enjoy the view of Prague in summer.
+What a nasty surprise!
+Our view is brutally blocked off by a black wall.
+There is something wrong with the Metronome too.
+It seems to have been frozen in one position.

 The right part of the multimedia installation presenting powerful moments of 20th century.